carpentries/lesson-development-training/episodes/11-exercises.md

 Return to the bulleted list of lesson objectives you added to the `index.md` file of your lesson and use fenced divs to display it in a formatted box with the `.prereq` class.
+Note that all lesson objectives in fenced divs will be combined into one box at the top of each episode.

 ::::::::::::::::::::::::::::::::::::::::::::::::::